 Grades are continuously monitored for remediation and tutorial services.
-When a student is not performing up to academic standards, or when grades drop significantly from term to term, students are required to attend tutorial services during club period.
+When a student is not performing up to academic standards, demonstrates poor understanding of a concept being taught, or when grades drop significantly from term to term, students are required to attend tutorial services during club period.
+Students can voluntarily attend a tutorial at any time.